mlafleur/mlafleur.github.io/_posts/2011-08-09-sql-denali-makes-fast-look-slow.md

 ---
-Title: SQL Denali Makes Even Fast Look Slow
+title: SQL Denali Makes Even Fast Look Slow
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 I've seen a lot of performance testing over the years, every so often I'm even impressed a bit by the results.
 Here is one however that will melt the mind of anyone working against large SQL databases: SQL Denali + 1.4 billion with a b rows = 455x increase from 2008 R2.
 No, I didn't fat finger an extra 5 there.
 It was that big.